fdefelici/maya-mel-scripting/README.md

 # maya-mel-scripting
-Scripting for Maya using MEL language
+Useful scripts for Maya written in MEL language.

+A description could be found within each script, reporting the objective.